SKProCH/NoTraderolls/README.md

 # NoTraderolls

 Bukkit API plugin to prohibit trade rolls (traderolling) for villagers.
-When villager gets profession for the first time it will be kept trades permanently.
+When villager gets profession for the first time he will keep trades for this profession forever.

 > **Note**
 > Should work with any bukkit compatible server with `1.14` and above.
 Tested on `Paper 1.20.1`